aFewThings/earlyPredictionOfDisorder/dataset summary/Well-known datasets in pose estimation.md

 MINI-RGBD dataset is focused on generating infant 2D/3D pose dataset without privacy problems.
 To preserve the privacy of infants, they generated new textures and shapes by averaging multiple texture and shapes of real infants using [SMIL](https://www.youtube.com/watch?v=aahF1xGurmM&feature=youtu.be) (Multi-Infant Linear body model).

 <p align="center"><img src="https://www.iosb.fraunhofer.de/servlet/is/82920/smil_sample.png"></p>

-**This dataset is not opened at web, but they offer data set as a emails.**
+**This dataset wasn't opened at the web, but they offer dataset only for requests.**

 (Following features are not certain.)